Zypperman/TikTok-TechJam-2025/02 EDA/README.md

 * Lists most common words for each violation.
 * Performs optional sentiment analysis using VADER if installed.
 * Computes avg text length and word count by violation type.
-* Outputs all plots and statistics for EDA coverage.
+* Outputs all plots and statistics for EDA coverage to the `eda_plots` subdir

 # Usage